Table of Contents

 In addition to the disability requirement, Iowa Medicaid (now referred to as IA Health Plan Managed Care Program) has financial requirements with regards to the applicant’s income and assets.

-2018 Income Limits - Single applicant’s monthly income cannot exceed 300% of the federal benefit rate (also called the SSI or Supplemental Security Income rate).
-This means an applicant is limited to less than $2,250 per month or $27,000 per year in personal income.
+2019 Income Limits - Single applicant’s monthly income cannot exceed 300% of the federal benefit rate (also called the SSI or Supplemental Security Income rate).
+This means an applicant is limited to less than $2,313 per month or $27,756 per year in personal income.
 Should the applicant be married, and their spouse is not seeking Medicaid eligibility, some income can be re-distributed to the non-applicant spouse as a “needs allowance”.
+This is also called a spousal allowance and allows the applicant spouse to transfer as much as $3,160.50 per month to the non-applicant spouse.

-2018 Asset Limits - Assets limits are more complex as there are countable assets and exempt assets.
-Included in the latter is one’s home as long as the owner lives in the home and the value is not greater than $572,000.
+2019 Asset Limits - Assets limits are more complex as there are countable assets and exempt (non-countable) assets.
+Included in the latter is one’s home as long as the owner lives in the home and the value is not greater than $585,000.
 Also exempt are personal items, furniture, a vehicle and certain funeral trusts.
-Countable assets are essentially everything else such as savings, stocks, additional vehicles or property.
+Countable assets are essentially everything else such as savings, stocks, additional vehicles, and property.
 The value of the applicant’s countable assets cannot exceed $2,000.
-If married, a non-applicant spouse can claim ownership of joint assets up to a value of $123,600.
+If married, a non-applicant spouse can claim ownership of joint assets up to a value of $126,420.
+(All assets of a married couple are considered jointly owned.
+Learn more here.)
+This is called a community spouse resource allowance (CSRA) and is in place to prevent the non-applicant spouse from having too little form which to live.

 Should an individual have income or assets over these limits they might still become eligible through Iowa’s medically needy program or by working with a Medicaid planning professional.
 Learn more here.

-The HD Waiver covers a broad spectrum of services, placing a high priority on consumer choice and direction, allowing participants to exercise control over aspects, such as choosing their provider of care or counseling, and which types of service they need.
+The HD Waiver covers a broad spectrum of services, placing a high priority on consumer choice and direction.
+This allows participants to exercise control over aspects, such as choosing their provider of care or counseling, and which types of service they need.

 Services may include adult day care, at-home nursing, homemaking, counseling, assistance from a home health aide, interim medical monitoring and treatment, personal emergency response services (PERS), home/vehicle modifications, home-delivered meals, mental health outreach, nutritional counseling, and respite services.

-The program is ‘cost-neutral’, which means that once an applicant is determined to be eligible, the total cost of programs administered cannot exceed the costs of placing the recipient in a nursing home.
+This program is ‘cost-neutral’.
+This means that once an applicant is determined to be eligible, the total cost of services administered cannot exceed the costs of placing the recipient in a nursing home.